techemstudios/inspiring-women-alexa/README.md

 # Create your first Alexa skill!

-Follow along with the presentation materials provided HERE to code your first Alexa skill!
+Follow along with the [presentation materials](https://github.com/techemstudios/inspiring-women-alexa/raw/master/Create%20Your%20First%20Alexa%20Skill.pdf) to code your first Alexa skill!

-*Note: In order for the presentation's hyperlinks to work, you must click the Download button and open the PDF.*
+*Note: In order for the presentation's hyperlinks to work, you have to Download the PDF.*

 ### What You Will Learn
 This repo contains a simple example that implements a basic fact skill in Python.
 Through the process of creating a skill, you will learn: